Roie-github/my-bus-arrival/README.md

 # my-bus-arrival
  my bus arrival

-Note: data for bus is scrape from LTA Data mall
+Note: data for bus stops is scrape from LTA Data mall